sxr8799/Choose-Your-Own-Adventure-game/README.md

 # Choose Your Own Adventure game.

-This is an implementation of a simple Choose Your Own Adventure game.
+This is a simple Choose Your Own Adventure game.